-Contains affiliate links – if you click on them, I will receive a small commission.
+Contains affiliate links – if you click on them, I will receive a small commission at no cost to you.
 It’s one of the ways I support my site.
+Only works if you click my links.
+If you buy it from your regular Amazon app, no peanuts for me!
+Give it a shot, it’s great karma.

 I’ve gone through and picked a few of my favorites to share with you.
-For instance, there is the DIY bug screen to keep wasps and mosquitos out of your drink.
+For instance, there is the DIY bug screen to keep wasps and mosquitoes out of your drink.
+That’s clever and super easy to throw together.

 Ever tripped over a tent rope in the middle of the night?
-How ’bout these LED Tent Pegs?
+How ’bout these LED Tent Pegs from Amazon?
 Now, THAT’S a clever idea!

 How ’bout these portable bunkbeds for the kids?
 I think these are SO cute and clever and it would take up a lot less space in your tent.